Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Your dog is generally regurgitating if:

-- He regurgitates food which is not digested and often appears slimy and still whole.
-Because the food has not yet reached the stomach, but has only been in the esophagus, it is often of a tubular shape.
+- He regurgitates food that is not digested and often appears slimy and still whole.
+Because the food has not yet reached the stomach but has only been in the esophagus, it is often tubular in shape.

 - He feels fine right after regurgitating and resumes normal activities.

 Now that you have ascertained that you are truly dealing with a vomiting dog, you may be wondering what could be causing dog vomiting in the first place.
 As mentioned, there are various possibilities.
 The following questions may help sort through the plethora of dog vomiting causes, both serious and less serious.

 Note: Obviously, this list should not be used as a substitute for veterinary advice, it is just a guide!
 See your vet if your dog is vomiting.